Park-sungho/Multi-Camera/README.md

        AndroidRuntime at android.hardware.Camera.<init>(Camera.java:)<br>
        AndroidRuntime at android.hardware.Camera.open(Camera.java:)<br>
     <hr>
-    After I enabled the Camera PIP feature in the device driver and modified the camera permission on the Android's frameworks.<br>
+    After I enabled the Camera PIP feature in the device driver and modified the camera permission on the Android's frameworks.
     Than the above errors were not happened.<br>
   <p>
   2. Implement the Multi-Camera Application (While Working...)<br>